GSejas/markdown-toolbar/docs/testing/SETUP-COMPLETE.md

 ## 🎯 Implementation Summary

-The comprehensive testing infrastructure for the Markdown Toolbar VS Code extension has been successfully implemented with the following components:
+The comprehensive testing infrastructure for the Markdown Extended Toolbar VS Code extension has been successfully implemented with the following components:

 ### 📁 Documentation Structure
 ```